FREQUENTLY ASKED QUESTIONS

 A: Sorry but I (Sarah) can't offer nail filing due to arthritis in my hands.
 For some reason, the motion of filing nails causes me a lot of hand pain so I am no longer able to offer nail filing.
-The afternoon groomer DOES file nails so if you need nails filed, please ask specifically for Nikki.
+The afternoon groomer DOES file nails so if you need nails filed, please ask specifically for Nikki or Heather.
 Filing costs an additional $5.

 Q: Do you brush teeth?

 A: No, I don't.
 Teeth brushing is something that needs to be done every few days to be beneficial.
 Having your dogs teeth brushed by the groomer once every few months is basically a waste of your money, so I no longer feel comfortable offering this service.
 Get a toothbrush and doggie toothpaste and do it a few times a week at home yourself, or book regular teeth cleanings with the vet to keep your pets teeth healthy.

 A: I will on request, but unless your dog is licking/scooting their hind end area, it is not something that needs to be done as most dogs naturally express their glands when they go to the bathroom.
 I am not a vet, and I am not knowledgeable about any problems with anal glands, so I highly suggest if your dog has anal gland issues, you leave this to your vet.
 There is a $5 additional fee for gland expression.
 Some groomers include this in the cost of the groom.
 I'm sorry, but we do not as we feel it is something that is best dealt with by a vet.